 Thin rings printed or stuck onto the drumhead.Control rings usually look like black rings printed onto the drumhead, and sometimes have a material underneath them (or between the drumhead plies) to make them more effective.

 A form of dampening, control rings can reduce overtones, control sustain, and give the drumhead slightly more attack.
-Control rings focus the sound more on the fundamental note.
+Control rings also focus the drum sound more on the fundamental note.

 One thing with dampening on your drum set - don't overdo it!
 Too much dampening will severely reduce your volume and projection.
 Always use dampening to complement your sound, not to cover up your bad drum tuning.
 If you're wondering whether you're adding too much, go with less.
 Also remember your drum set will sound different from the audience's perspective - the ringing you're trying to remove with dampening might already be unnoticeable.

-Used to tighten the tuning rods, pedals, memory locks, everything.You can never have enough of these.
+Used to tighten the tuning rods, pedals, memory locks, everything.You use a drum key to tune your drumheads, or to install or remove them.
+You can never have enough of these.

 How much the drumhead will stand up against long-term use and heavy hitting.Thicker and 2-ply drumheads will last longer.
 Some drumheads also have a centre dot which can protect against damage (while also controlling overtones).
 For bass drums, there are also patches to increase durability.